-Queen of the Seas Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
-Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.
+Royal Crest Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
+Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.

 This is a relatively low maintenance plant, and is best cleaned up in early spring before it resumes active growth for the season.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;